AdobeDocs/certification.en/help/certifications/ame/ame-m-architect.md

 You should have:

-* A current Marketo Engage Business Practitioner Certified Expert
+* A current certification in Marketo Engage Business Practitioner Certified Expert
 * At least five years of experience preferably with multiple instances of Marketo Engage
 * An understanding of the business impact and effectively explain/communicate their solution to the stakeholders (technical and non-technical) at different levels
 * The ability to conceptualize a solution and translate to a Marketo Engage architecture, understand the business processes impacted by integrations